mainlp/logme-nlp/README.md

 # LogME Framework

-## *Under construction*

-Code for Transferability Estimation for Task-adaptive Transfer Learning.
+Code for Evidence > Intuition: Transferability Estimation for Encoder Selection.

 The Logarithm of Maximum Evidence (LogME) can be used to assess pre-trained models for transfer learning: a pre-trained model with a high LogME value is likely to have good transfer performance